definition of apology, definition of apologize

 Fake Apologies and How to Recognize Them

-While a true apology shows concern for the receiver, many fake apologies begin with “I’m sorry” but end with a point that is completely incompatible with remorse: {You’re reading “Definition of Apology” by J. E. Brown.}
+While a true apology shows concern for the receiver, many fake apologies begin with “I’m sorry” but end with a point that is completely incompatible with remorse: {You’re reading “Definition of Apology, Definition of Apologize” by J. E. Brown.}

 • Standing by what you did is not remorse, therefore not an apology.